 Scream 4 (2011) would have been a better film if it had been Scream 3 (2000).
 Okay so that’s not the only problem with the belated entry into the Scream franchise, but it’s definitely one of the bigger issues with a film where the whole doesn’t end up being greater than the sum of its parts.

 The first Scream poked fun at slasher film conventions while improving upon and breathing new life into them.
-Craven riffs on ‘torture porn’ films, like Saw, and the newly emerging ‘celebrity-obsessed, selfie generation of social media but this time around he seems to have less to say and Williamson’s screenplay never really embraces the commentary.
+Craven riffs on ‘torture porn’ films, like Saw, and the newly emerging ‘celebrity-obsessed, selfie generation of social media.
+However, hehe seems to have less to say and Williamson’s screenplay never really embraces the commentary.
 While Scream 4 is a bloodier affair than its predecessors, it’s downright tame compared to any of the ‘New French Extremity’ films or Eli Roth or Rob Zombie-helmed films that characterized the ‘torture porn’ era of the 2000s.
 Craven’s commentary on our celebrity-starved culture never quite hits the mark and almost feels tacked on to the film’s climax.